awlondon/d9l294il0oqy-dqr3/docs/01_concept_and_brand/brand_identity_overview.md

-# Co.work.PLAY Café Brand Identity Overview
+# Co.work.PLAY Cafe Brand Identity Overview

 For a high-level summary, see [Brand One-Pager](./brand_one_pager.md).

 ## Brand Essence
-Co.work.PLAY Café blends a modern coworking environment with supervised play and a welcoming café.
+Co.work.PLAY Cafe blends a modern coworking environment with supervised play and a welcoming cafe.
 The identity must balance credibility for working parents with warmth and delight for kids, making the space feel productive, safe, and lively.

 ## Personality & Tone
 - **Modern & resourceful:** Confident, organized, and tech-aware to reassure working adults.